Mission Broadcasting: History

 Then on August 31, it was announced that Nexstar executed an option to purchase dual Fox and CW affiliate WNAC-TV in Providence, Rhode Island, for $64,000.
 The option had been in place since 2003 when LIN TV owned sister station, then and now CBS affiliate WPRI-TV with Nexstar assigning the WNAC license to Mission.
 The sale was completed on June 16, 2021.

 On May 17, 2023, Mission announced a deal to acquire MyNetworkTV affiliate WADL in Detroit (licensed to Mount Clemens) from founder Adell Broadcasting for $75 million.
 Mission will once again contract with Nexstar to operate the station much like Mission's other stations, effectively ending 34 years of local ownership.
 If approved and finalized, WADL would have been the 30th station in Mission's portfolio and only its second station in Michigan alongside affiliate WLAJ and only the second station without a companion Nexstar station alongside WPIX.
 The sale was called off on May 22, 2024, after Mission filed a non-consummation notice with the FCC.

-On March 21, 2024, the FCC ruled Mission's ownership of WPIX to be an illegal circumvention of its ownership limits, due to Nexstar treating the station like its own, and ordered Nexstar to either sell it to an independent third party or sell off some of its other stations to buy WPIX outright.
+On March 21, 2024, the FCC ruled Mission's ownership of WPIX to be an illegal circumvention of its ownership limits, due to Nexstar treating the station like its own as well as holding a considerable amount of the company's debt, and ordered Nexstar to either sell it to an independent third party or sell off some of its other stations to buy WPIX outright.
 The decision came as local marketing agreements and similar licensing deals came under increased scrutiny by the FCC.
 Nexstar stated its intent to dispute the ruling, claiming that it had always complied with FCC regulations.